aalto-ui/aim/backend/data/screenshots/ALEXA_500/README.txt

 Method
 ======
-Full screen screenshot of landing page: command + shift + 3
+Full screen screenshot of landing page: command + shift + 3 (Screenshot.app)
 Language: US English (if possible)
 Location: United States (if possible), IP in Finland Accept all cookies, close all popups
+Country-specific websites use that language
+URLs were extracted on April 9, 2021
-Country-specific websites use that language Screenshots were taken on April 11-13, 2021
+Screenshots were taken on April 11-13, 2021
 Exclude: country-specific versions, service not available in your country, subdomains, forbidden, unavailable